masrim2000/object_modeling2/README.md

 # Method 2: Registration using QR-code (using OpenMVG)

 Produces a sparse OpenMVG SfM model, registers it to the world coordinate system using a QR code with known world coordinates then performs a dense reconstruction using openMVS.
-Does not require camera calibration but depends on good detection and localization of a QR-code in the images.
+Requires camera calibration.
+The QR-code should not be too distorted in the images (due to the camera angle) for good detection and corner localization.

 <p float="left">
 <em>Scene & some cameras</em>